 Michelle Baitali Bhowmik is Lecturer in Department of Journalism and Mass Communication, Rani Birla Girls’ College.
 She finished her MA in the Department of Film Studies , Jadavpur University and now teaches film and media.

 Monica Kar has her BA in English Literature from the University of Delhi.
 She now lives in St. Charles, Missouri, USA, where she wears many hats.
-While she has worked in Publishing, Retail, Education and Construction in various roles, she has been a free-lance editor since 1987.
+While she has worked in Publishing, Retail, Education and Construction in various roles, she has been a free-lance editor since 1987, and is currently part time editor with Learning and Creativity-Silhouette Magazine.
 In 2015 she started writing about her first passion - Hindi film songs of the Golden Age for an online music group.
 She welcomes suggestions and critiques on her writing as it makes her learn and grow as a writer.

 In the fifties I was fond of seeing Dev Anand movies, due to their unmatched and incomparable music of all genres.
 I still remember, I went to see Taxi Driver (1954) to hear its music by S. D. Burman.
 I became a lifelong fan of the peerless maestro who continued rewarding me with melodious, enchanting and romantic music songs.

 The passion grew with age.
 I started collecting published articles on my idol.
 Much later, in 2009, I started my research on Sachinda, meeting those who knew Burman Dada, conducting voice/video recorded interviews, ably assisted by my colleague Ms Richa Lakhanpal.
 There are some 80+ videos on my YouTube channel of those interviews.